 You can braze or weld the gap, but this may deform your engine block and exposes the welded area to further cracking.

 The best epoxy for cracked engine block is the best way to seal the engine and get it back to optimal performance.

-We took the time to search for and test the best of these adhesives so that you don’t have to waste your time and bucks on helpless trial and error.
+We tested dozens of adhesive brands so that you don’t have to waste your time and bucks on helpless trial and error.

-As compensation, we may earn a small commission when you click on the links here and better your life with a purchase.
+As compensation, we’ll earn a small commission when you click on the links here and better your life with a purchase.
 This comes at absolutely no extra cost to you.

 Best Epoxy for Cracked Engine Block Reviewed

 Up to 550˚F (287˚C)